Fr4nc3/cs-class-project/project-a/Readme.md

 Example:\
 ![Let  Const example](img/let_const.gif) \
-<small>An error will appears when you try to re-assign a const variable</small>
+<sub>An error will appears when you try to re-assign a const variable</sub>

 ### typeof